 We watched for several minutes and then out of the blue the next explosion sent several huge burning rocks, which were all leaving a smoke trail, straight towards us.
 Luckily, all but the odd rock failed to make our position and dropped back into the crater.

 At the bottom of the crater we could see a red hot spot.
 It grew wider and wider like the petals of a flower opening.
 Eventually the red hot lava expanded until it could no longer hang on and it just burst and exploded, spewing the hot burning boulders high into the air.
 Our joy in seeing such an amazing sight was mind-boggling.
-We were just staggered at the whole eruption process and that we were actually witnessing one of the most astonishing and breath-taking sights you would ever see.
+We were just staggered at the whole eruption process and that we were actually witnessing one of the most astonishing and breath-taking sights I would ever encounter.